Last updated: March 22, 2019

 - Meat and animal derivatives: ca. 30% (derived from animals fit for human consumption)

 9. Wellness CORE dog dry food

 There aren’t many dry choices in this list where the meat and protein source has been fish so we decided to seek out a fish led dry dog food and the best we found has been from Wellness CORE.
 The Wellness CORE grain free dog food gets 32-37% of its protein from fish (salmon, specifically) and keeps the carbohydrate and fat content naturally low – this makes Wellness CORE a protein powerhouse meaning its an ideal choice for those who may not want to feed them wet food at all.
 Jeff found the food easy to chew and didn’t have a problem with the taste however it is worth noting that he wasn’t quite as excited for this as the meat based options but that would be natural we think.

 One of the best features of Wellness CORE is its abundance of minerals, vitamins and nutrients as fish (in our opinion) is already healthier than white and red meat.
 This stuff is made using natural ingredients, naturally grain free, hypoallergenic and free from artificial colours, flavours and preservatives – this means it’s a clean sweep of features you’d really want in a dry food option.
 We really can’t stress how much healthier we feel this stuff is and if your wet food choice has red/white meat then a fish based kibble is a perfect partnership.

 In summary, if you want a fish based dry food then Wellness CORE offer the best that we’ve reviewed.
 Tasty, extremely healthy, relatively cheap and ticks all of the boxes.
 It’s simply great.

-- Grain free and meat rich
+- Grain free and gluten free dog food

 10. Pooch & Mutt Dry Dog Food – Health and Digestion Complete